 Become A Tax Certified Volunteer

 Our VITA and TCE tax sites are 100% staffed by community volunteers.
-In 2019, 129 selfless people contributed their valuable time to the Tax Help Montana/Idaho coalition.
+In 2020, 129 selfless people – ranging from a 16 year-old student to an 85 year-old retiree – contributed their valuable time to the Tax Help Montana coalition.

 If you are interested in volunteering this tax season, please click on the button below for our fillable Volunteer Interest Form.
-For more information about volunteering for the Tax Help Montana/Idaho program, please call 406-564-5526 or email email@example.com.
+For more information about volunteering for the Tax Help Montana program, please contact the Tax Help Montana Program Manager at Rural Dynamics by phone 406.454.5709 or email email@example.com.

 IRS-certified tax preparer – Tax Preparers complete tax law training and get successfully certified on Link and Learn.
 They provide high-quality tax preparation to all taxpayers, prepare only those returns for which they are certified, refer customers outside the VITA scope to a paid practitioner or firm (no particular one), advise taxpayer they are ultimately responsible for the information on the return, ensure Form 8879 is signed prior to transmitting the return, and ensure all returns prepared are quality reviewed.

 Greeters – Greet all taxpayers visiting the site to create a pleasant atmosphere, ensure taxpayer has brought all required documents to complete a tax return, develops a log or check sheet to sign in taxpayers, and monitors site traffic to ensure that sufficient time is allowed for all taxpayers being checked in at the site to receive assistance.